-The riprap-covered side slopes, apron, and diversion channels were in good condition (PL-5 and PL-6).
+The riprap-covered side slopes, apron, and diversion channels were in good condition (PL-8 and PL-9).
 No evidence of slumping, settling, rock degradation, or encroachment of vegetation was observed.

-The condition of the riprap in six monitoring test areas was visually inspected and photographed.
-The test areas, each roughly 1 square meter in area, are in critical flow path locations in the apron and diversion channels.
+The condition of the riprap in six monitoring test areas was visually inspected.
+The test areas, each approximately 1 square meter in area, are in critical flow path locations in the apron and diversion channels (PL-10).
 The corners of each monitoring plot are marked with orange paint.
 The riprap in all of the test areas was in excellent condition.
-When the rocks were compared to the photos taken of them in 2007, there was no evidence that individual rocks had split or otherwise been degraded (PL-7 through PL-12).
-As outlined in the LTSP, annual photographing and comparing of these test areas was performed through 2002; after that, the LTSP requires the test areas to be photographed every 5 years (through 2017).
+When the rocks were compared to the photos taken of them in 2012, there was no evidence that individual rocks had split or otherwise been degraded.
+As outlined in the LTSP, annual photographing and comparing of these test areas was performed through 2002; after that, the LTSP requires the test areas to be photographed every 5 years through 2017.
 The next and final set of photos will be taken in 2017.

 Precipitation runoff from the cell occasionally ponds in a low-lying area along the southeast corner of the cell.
-The riparian-type vegetation that has become established in this area indicates that the area retains moisture much of the time.
+The riparian-type vegetation that has become established there indicates that the area retains moisture much of the time.
 Water collection in this area does not pose a problem because the cell is designed to drain to the southeast, and any water that ponds there is below the elevation of the encapsulated tailings material.
-This location was dry at the time of the inspection.
+This location was dry at the time of the inspection (PL-11).